-The Nebraska statutes require the State to make any additional contribution necessary to meet the actuarial required contribution in excess of court fees, member contributions, and any other State appropriations.
-Based on the results of the July 1, 2021 actuarial valuation, the additional State contribution for the plan year ending June 30, 2022 is \$231,537.
+The Nebraska statutes require the State to make any additional contribution necessary to meet the actuarial required contribution in excess of court fees, member contributions, the payroll-related State contribution and any other State appropriations.
+Based on the results of the July 1, 2022 actuarial valuation, the State contribution of 5% of payroll for fiscal year 2023 is \$1,295,917 (to be paid July 1, 2023).
+No additional State contribution is necessary for the plan year ending June 30, 2023.